mwoodiwiss/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+A: An adaptive website will adjust width, height, padding, margin, etc to a set percent of the window while a fully responsive website will have breakpoints to edit more that just said value.

 2. Describe what it means to be mobile first vs desktop first.

+A: Mobile first was first coded for a mobile screen the addapted to work with a desktop and vice versa.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+A: It sets the default font to 10px.

 4. How would you describe preprocessing to someone new to CSS?

+A: preprocessors allows us to type simpler code that is then converted into conventional CSS

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+A: My favorite concept is the nesting.
+Actually running the preprocessor gave me a little truble at first.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.